PhishermanGG/docs/docs/api/v2/brands/get-brands.md

 Returns a list of brands and their IDs from our database.

-Brand ID's are required when [submitting a domain](/api/v2/domains/submit-domain)
+Brand IDs are required when [submitting a domain](/api/v2/domains/submit-domain).

 ::: warning
 v2 API is still in beta, there may be breaking changes at any time.
 It is recommended you keep updated with the [#v2-api-beta](https://discord.com/channels/878130674844979210/904090622208663632) channel in Discord for updates and announcements.